 9. Fiberglass Insulation (-2 dB)

-Fiberglass insulation either in the walls or up in the attic also block cell signals.
-When tag-teaming with drywall, it's already at -4 dB which means signal outside is already cut by 50% by the time it enters your home.
+Fiberglass insulation in the walls or in the attic also block cell signals.
+When paired with drywall, loss is -4 dB for LTE.
+This means your outside signal is cut by over 50% by the time it enters your home.

 8. Clear Glass (-4 dB)